toannguyen1904/Click-and-Traverse/README.md

 ## News

+- 2026/05/20: We release the **specialist-to-generalist policy distillation code**.
 - 2026/03/07: We release the **real-world deployment code** of CAT!
 Please refer to deploy/Click-and-Traverse-SLAM for details.
 - 2026/01/08: We release the official implementation of CAT!